True Blue Software

 Projects

-SnapshotCM stores a project in a SnapshotCM database managed by a centrally located SnapshotCM server.
+SnapshotCM stores a project in a SnapshotCM repository managed by a centrally located SnapshotCM server.
 A SnapshotCM server can manage multiple projects, but a project cannot be split across multiple servers.
 SnapshotCM clients access the server remotely using the TCP and IP protocols.

 When defining projects, consider that they are independent and complete elements.
 Each project is separate from other projects and data cannot be passed from one to another.
-Release management is much easier when a project manages all elements that will be released together.
+Release management is simplest when a project manages all elements that will be released together.
 Depending on what type of environment you work in, a project can manage anything from a released product to a set of internal documentation.

 SnapshotCM allows flexibility in the way you structure the snapshots in your project depending on the complexity of your project and the size of your team.
 Figure 1 shows four snapshots, plus two workspaces.